We should be playing hard (i.e. resting lots) in order to be able to work hard in the first place.

 Time spent being idle is necessary to getting anything done at all!

 Being idle doesn’t just mean ‘not working’.
 You need to be conscious of the type of idleness you engage in in order to reap the benefits.
 In this case, being idle really means ‘doing nothing’.
 It doesn’t mean catching up on Netflix, reading a book, hanging out with your friends, or clicking around online.
-Doing nothing means relaxing in a calm, quiet environment, away from distraction of any type.
+Doing nothing means relaxing in a calm, quiet environment, away from distractions of any type.

 Here are 4 ways you can ‘do nothing’ to help you get better at doing everything: